Email marketing is an important part of any business; it can be frustrating how some of the emails do not even make it to the recipient.

-This helps in defining how they are going to behave against types of certain kinds of email.
+This helps in defining how they are going to behave against types of certain kinds of emails.

 The Email Recipient

-The email recipient is passive information when it comes to email blacklisting. the open SMTP protocol which allows sending any kind of email.
+The email recipient is passive information when it comes to email blacklisting.
+The open SMTP protocol allows sending any kind of email.

-Here you don’t get the protocol level check or restriction, even though there is a lot of anti-spam software that you get in the industry, it’s tough for catching and holding all kinds of spam.
+Here you don’t get the protocol level check or restriction; even though there is a lot of anti-spam software that you get in the industry, it’s tough to catch and hold all kinds of spam.

-In order to avoid spam, most MSPs offer the Report as a spam button, this is open polling.
-So when there are enough flags against the email, then the domain will end up getting backlist.
+In order to avoid spam, most MSPs offer the Report as a spam button; this is open polling.
+So when there are enough flags against the email, then the domain will end up getting backlisted.